 Generally, when the pipe is behind a wall, you should call a plumber.

 It’s much easier to thaw an exposed pipe than one inside your walls .
 Start from the faucet side and work your way toward the frozen area.
 Once you locate the frozen portion, apply heat to slowly thaw the ice using one of these products:

 - Hair dryer

 Just because a device creates heat doesn’t mean it’s right to thaw a pipe.
 The following devices are dangerous to use for this task and can result in damaging fires:

 Check for Other Frozen Pipes

-If one pipe has frozen, others can as well.
+If one pipe is frozen, others might be as well.
 As long as the newly thawed pipe hasn’t burst, turn the main water line back on and test all the faucets in your house to see whether any other frozen areas exist.

 Call a Plumber

-- Frozen pipes can be nasty business.
-Don’t hesitate to call a friendly Mr. Rooter® plumber for assistance.
-We can help you:
+Frozen pipes can be nasty business.
+Don’t hesitate to call for assistance from a friendly plumber at Mr. Rooter Plumbing.
+We can help you with the following: